kktse/kktse.github.io/_posts/2020-09-17-rsx-front-kinematic-roll-centre.markdown

 analysis.
 We already discussed [kinematic wheel plane control](/jekyll/update/2020/06/21/rsx-kinematic-curves.html) and how the Acura RSX front suspension is designed from the factory.
-This is one explanation for its poor performance near the end of its jounce travel.
+This is one explanation for its poor performance near the end of its bump travel.
 Suspension parameters are inter-related and this example highlights how parameters can affect each other.